-The chances of these pages showing up on SERP are almost zero.
-In addition to this, Google’s machine learning based algorithms deem the sites that publish vague and thin content as untrustworthy sites.
+The chances of these web pages showing up on SERP are almost zero.
+In addition to this, Google’s machine learning-based medical algorithms deem the sites that publish vague and thin content as untrustworthy sites.

 So, if your healthcare and medical website had earlier published thin or duplicate content on your website, try adding value to it or delete those completely.
-This can help in ranking your future content on Google.
+This can help in ranking your great content on Google.

 Healthcare and Medical websites usually have many interlinks.
 The product pages are linked to blog pages and vice versa.
 However, have you prioritized the content that appears on each page?